SigmaFlowX/Sber-Spread-Trading/README.md

 # SBER/SBERP Spread Trading Strategy
+This strategy can be used for any cointegrated assets, SBER and SBERP are just the most obvious ones on MOEX.

 A simple linear model is used:
 Price(SBER) = a * Price(SBERP) + b + E, <br>